Installation

 Verifying the installation

-After compilation, verify the installation by running the example projects described in the Quickstart.
+After compilation, verify the installation by running the test suite or the example projects described in the Quickstart.

-A successful run of the example simulations indicates that JURASSIC has been built correctly and that all required dependencies are working as expected.
+A successful test run or example simulation indicates that JURASSIC has been built correctly and that all required dependencies are working as expected.

 Installation on HPC systems